-Treatment with DCC-2618 was shown to markedly reduce cfDNA KIT mutant allele frequencies in 12 evaluable patients indicating DCC-2618 inhibited the full spectrum of mutations in exons involved in KIT-driven GIST, including exons 9, 11, 13, 14, 17 and 18, at doses as low as 50 mg BID, or 100 mg daily, in those patients.
+In addition, at the ESMO 2017 Congress, we reported that treatment with DCC-2618 was shown to markedly reduce cfDNA KIT mutant allele frequencies in 19 evaluable patients indicating DCC-2618 inhibited the full spectrum of mutations in exons involved in KIT-driven GIST, including exons 9, 11, 13, 14, 17 and 18, at doses as low as 50 mg BID, or 100 mg daily, in those patients.

-These clinical results indicate that 100 mg total daily dose of DCC-2618 is sufficient to robustly inhibit all relevant drug resistance mutations of KIT and PDGFR α , including those mutations with the highest in vitro IC90, values, which is the concentration of DCC-2618 required to inhibit kinase activity by 90%, to DCC-2618, corroborating preclinical studies.
+These clinical results expand upon results previously presented at the 2017 ASCO Meeting that 100 mg total daily dose of DCC-2618 is sufficient to robustly inhibit all relevant drug resistance mutations of KIT and PDGFR $\alpha$ , including those mutations with the highest in vitro IC90, values, which is the concentration of DCC-2618 required to inhibit kinase activity by 90%, to DCC-2618, corroborating preclinical studies.
 Since oral administration of DCC-2618 results in the production of an active metabolite DP-5439, we also evaluated the potency of DP-5439 against these mutations.
 Potency is measured by the concentration of DCC-2618 or DP-5439 required to inhibit kinase activity by 90%.
 Therefore, we focused subsequent analyses of potential efficacy on the group of patients who received 100 mg or more per day.
-This group includes patients who received 50, 100, 150, or 200 mg BID or 100 or 150 mg QD.
+This group includes patients who received 50, 100, 150, or 200 mg BID or 100, 150 or 250 mg QD.
 From the PK analysis, we found 200 mg of DCC-2618 daily (100 mg BID) produced plasma levels or exposure of DCC-2618 and DP-5439 about twice that of 100 mg daily.
 Higher doses produced comparable plasma levels or drug exposure within an approximately two-fold range.